Corrections Agent Career Promotional Process

 b) Submit all application materials to the DOC FS regional manager by the established deadline.

 4. DOC FS regional manager responsibilities

-c) If the applicant does not meet the requirements, send written notification to the applicant and the applicant’s supervisor, citing the reason(s) why the application was rejected
+c) If the applicant does not meet the requirements, send written notification to the applicant and the applicant’s supervisor, citing the reason(s) why the application was rejected.

-a) HRM staff must provide information to the applicants who do not pass about their rights to appeal the promotional decision.
+a) HRM staff will provide information to the applicants who do not pass about their rights to appeal the promotional decision.
 An appeal of the promotional decision must be made in writing to the FS director within 30 calendar days from the date of the written notice, and must include specific reasons why a change in the promotional decision is proposed.

 b) Appeal decisions by the FS director are final.

-10. For DOC employees, the effective date for promotion to corrections agent, career, is the first day of the pay period following the completion of interviews.
+10. For DOC employees, the effective date for promotion to Corrections Agent Career is the first day of the pay period following the completion of interviews.